 If you suffer a medical condition that might limit your ability to ride, please consult your doctor before joining the ride.
 Please also advise us of your condition before joining a ride so we can take it into account in our planning.
 Please note we cannot undertake that anyone on the ride will have first aid or medical expertise.

 When is it happening?

-We start on 8th April 2018, the week-end after Easter.
-The challenge rides will finish at the end of June.
+We start on 18th April 2020, the week-end after Easter, and finish on 4th July.
 You can join as many rides as you like.